AnnemijnD/complex_systems/README.md

 ## MODEL 1: SPECIATION

-To recreate the results from our first model, run 'experiments.py MODEL TYPE'.
+To recreate the results from our first model, run 'spatial\experiments.py MODEL TYPE' (If pathing does not work, run 'experiments.py MODEL TYPE' directly from the spatial folder).
 For the MODEL variable, choose SYMPATRIC or ALLOPATRIC.
 For TYPE, choose STANDARD (recreate all figures from our presentation with smaller grid size and iterations to increase speed) or CUSTOM (input your own parameter values).
 The STANDARD options produces the followng results:

 SYMPATRIC: 5 models, running time approximately 6 min.
 Four different model evolutions + 1 speciation time plot.
 ALLOPATRIC: x models, running time approximately x min.